ameyajoshi19/TwentyOne/README.md

 # TwentyOne

-This is a simple app implementing a the card game BlackJack.
+This is a simple app implementing the card game BlackJack.